 Be that as it may, under these circumstances they would rest till about three.
 Then some more foraging through the afternoon till the African heat has evaporated some, and then the march to the water, perhaps every second night, or so.
 For this little herd, because of the babies, perhaps spaced out more.

-And so the cycle would repeat, until the matriarch reads the signs and decides it’s time for a new survival strategy – perhaps move away to another place that she has stored in her long memory; perhaps to one where she sensed rain had fallen – it is thought that elephant can detect the very low sounds of thunder activity over vast distances during the cool of night, some think a far as 100 to 150km away, through sensitive nerves in their feet.
+And so the cycle would repeat, until the matriarch reads the signs and decides it’s time for a new survival strategy – perhaps move away to another place that she has stored in her long memory; perhaps to one where she sensed rain had fallen – it is thought that elephant can detect the very low sounds of thunder activity over vast distances during the cool of night, some think a far as 100 to 150km (or more) away, through sensitive nerves in their feet.

 What has been well established is that they can detect each other’s low rumbling sounds (made through special adaptations of their vocal tract at frequencies well below our hearing) over huge distances – ten kilometres or more when it is cool.

-They actually produce a wide range of sounds, some audible to us.
+They actually produce a wide range of sounds, only some audible to us.
 So, how can we ever know the rich communications, perhaps approaching conversations, happening inside the herd and between herds many, many kilometres apart?

 The unspoilt bush is just an endless well of wonderment!